antoinebaron/moon-doge/README.md

 *Be aware that this script is for educational purposes only*

 The script will open a websocket connection and monitor Elon Musk twitter account.
-If a mention of dogecoin is found in his last tweet, the script will immediately send a buy market order of dogecoin on FTX (spot or with leverage).
+If a mention of dogecoin is found in his last tweet, the script will immediately send a market-buy order of dogecoin on FTX (spot or with leverage).
 The script will also optionnaly set the stop loss/take profit.

 ## Dependencies